CreatingNull/RPI-Pico-Volume-Controller/README.md

 The contents of the `firmware/` subdirectory should be copied into the root directory of the Pico device.

-Note: The storage device is disabled on the next hard boot of the Pi, to disable this behaviour for update or development short Pin 13 to ground on boot.
+Note: The storage device is disabled on the next hard boot of the Pi, to disable this behaviour for update or development depress the encoder button on hard reset.

 ---